AmazingAmpharos/OoT-Randomizer/README.md

 Stones while an adult will be able to read hints for the Medallions.
 This information and some other relevant dungeon based info can be seen in the pause menu by holding the "A" button on the c-item menu.

-To be very clear on this point, while the rewards for up to 50 Gold Skulltulla Tokens are randomized, the tokens themselves are not.
+To be very clear on this point, while the rewards for up to 50 Gold Skulltula Tokens are randomized, the tokens themselves are not.

 As a service to the player in this very long game, many cutscenes have been greatly shortened or removed and text is as often as possible either omitted or sped up.
 We have been as thorough as our exploration of the game and various technical limitations will allow to make the parts of the game where you're watching and reading